efugier/smartcat/README.md

 # Configuration

 - by default lives at `$HOME/.config/smartcat`
-- the directory can be set using the `smartcat_CONFIG_PATH` environement variable
+- the directory can be set using the `SMARTCAT_CONFIG_PATH` environement variable

 Two files are used: